jakesingi/tennis_ratings/README.md

 | 180  | Federico Delbonis           | \-0.2223754 | 0.07855828  | \-0.2061077 |
 | 181  | Chun Hsin Tseng             | \-0.2358689 | \-0.2076213 | \-0.2289772 |
 | 182  | Hugo Dellien                | \-0.2625301 | \-0.1307836 | \-0.2495527 |

+## Future goals
+* Add master's paper with mathematical details and performance of ratings
+* Add women's ratings and rankings later, and potentially doubles
+* Move the site away from markdown and toward something cleaner and more aesthetically-pleasing